-4.3 Temporal Expression Interpretation
+3.2.
+Temporal Expression Interpretation

 The interpreter module is a process that steps through a document sentence by sentence.
-The local semantic representation of each recognized temporal expression is transformed into a document-internal semantic representation, which we call the global semantics, and which in DANTE is expressed by means of TIMEX2 annotations.
-The interpreter is implemented entirely in Java and includes a library of functions for various calculations on dates and times.
+Each temporal expression identified in the recognition stage is passed through the interpretation module, which transforms the local semantic representation into a document-internal semantic representation.
+The interpreter is fully implemented in Java and includes a library of functions for various calculations on dates and times.
 This module took approximately one and a half person months to develop.

 In our current model, we assume that a document has a simple linear structure, and that any hierarchical structure in the document has no bearing on the interpretation of temporal expressions; for present purposes we also make the simplifying assumption that the temporal focus used to compute document-level values for temporal expressions does not advance during the processing of the document.
-Both assumptions may not always hold true, but appear to work for the majority of cases we are dealing with.
+Both assumptions may not always hold true, but are likely to work for the majority of cases we are dealing with.

-Depending on the type of the temporal expression being interpreted (fully specified points in time, underspecified points in time, relative expressions, durations, frequencies and so on), different actions are taken.
+Depending on the type of the temporal expression being interpreted (fully specified point in time, underspecified point in time, relative expression, duration, frequency and so on), different actions are taken.
 The two basic operations used in the interpretation are unification with some reference date and the addition or subtraction of a specified number of units to or from a reference date.
+The type of the temporal expression is also important for determining which TIMEX2 attributes other than VAL should be generated.